Power Metals Corp. Commences Drill Program at Case Lake

 Phase 2 drill program, in the future, will target:

 The fault Offset Dyke target is a 1 km long target which is assumed to be the down faulted continuation of the North and Main spodumene dykes.
-Northeast spodumene pegmatite dyke has an historical assay of greater than 2.15 % Li2O.
+Northeast spodumene pegmatite dyke has an historical assay of > 2.15 % Li2O.

 Case Lake